-Fig. 10.
-Geometrical illustration of a simple source of light
+Fig. 5.
+Geometrical illustration of a hollow light guide

-One possibility is to use standard one-purpose programs while another possibility offers the usage of sophisticated numerical methods, among them the finite element method, for example the ANSYS program.
 The ANSYS program uses standard program tools such as modelling, discretization into a net of elements, solvers, evaluation, and interpretation of the results.
 The crux of the whole problem lies in the transformation of thermal field quantities into optical quantities.
 This can be done using the general rules described in [19].
 In the following text the basics of modelling the primitive light problem are described.
 The verification of the model of light source is done via experiment and then it continues to the hollow light guide problems and it was also verified by experiment (for more information, see references [17] - [19]).
+The geometrical situation that was modelled and verified is shown in the Fig. 5.